meltwater/tau/README.md

 $ nvm install
 ```

-and set the active version for each shell session with
+Set the active version for each shell session with

 ```
 $ nvm use